LOH-puzik/Game-Engine/README.md

 ![](Game-Engine-GIF.gif)

-Sunset Island is a 3D map written in C++ and using OpenGL.
+Sunset Island is a 3D map made from a self-made game engine written in C++ and OpenGL.

-It contains some of animated objects like the floating boat and ocean waves...
+It contains a background sound, some animated objects like the floating boat and ocean waves...
-A camera is implemented to give users the ability to move freely in the xy axis.
+A camera is implemented to give users the ability to move freely on the XY axis.

+This project is an application for many important fundamentals in the computer graphics area covering:
++Vertex shaders
++Fragment shaders
++VBO, VAO and IBO
++OOP for game engines
++Parsers
++OpenGL

 Worked on this project with my colleague @Aladeenb